inab/opeb-enrichers/repoEnricher/README.md

 * For GitHub, you need to [get a personal access token](https://github.com/settings/tokens) with `public_repo`, `read:user` and `user:email` privileges,  associated to a GitHub account.

+* For BitBucket, you need to [get an application token](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) with account, repositories, pull requests and issues read privileges, associated to a BitBucket account.

 Then, you have to create a configuration file like [sample-config.ini](sample-config.ini) with the obtained personal tokens and additional information, so you can call the tool in the next way.

 ```bash